stockAI-py/stockait/.ipynb_checkpoints/README-checkpoint.md

 ------
 You can find more information about using stockAI in the `tutorials` folder.

-- The following image summarizes the methods of stockAI.
+And The following image summarizes the methods of stockAI.

 ![img](./image/method_summary.png)